Biocontrol introduction

 Impacts on target:

-Cameron et al. (1989) - occasionally decimates aphid populations but is rare in spring aphid populations.
-Its impact is compromised by parasitism by Dinocampus coccinellae (up to 85%) and infection of over wintering populations by Beauveria bassiana (up to 90% mortality in wet winters).
+Cameron et al. (1989) - Coccinella undecimpunctata is the most abundant coccinellid in field crops and occasionally decimates aphid populations in lucerne.
+However, it is rare in spring aphid populations and provides unpredictable control in summer and autumn.
+Its impact is compromised by parasitism by the braconid wasp Dinocampus coccinellae (up to 85%) and infection of overwintering adults by the fungus Beauveria bassiana in wet weather conditions (when mortality can be over 90%).

 General comments: